Wombat monitoring data

 Wombat and mange distribution

-Wombats occur widely in Tasmania in all majpr habitat types from sea level to 1500 m above sea level.
+Wombats occur widely in Tasmania in all major habitat types from sea level to 1500 m above sea level.
 Mange-affected wombats occur throughout large parts of Tasmania, particularly on agricultural land.
-There are currently no confirmed records of mange from remote areas of western Tasmania, nor Maria Island.
+There are currently no confirmed records of mange from rwestern Tasmania, nor Maria Island.

 Distribution of wombats (blue circles) and sarcoptic mange (red triangles) in Tasmania.
-Data obtained from the Natural Values Atlas of Tasmania.
+Data obtained from the Natural Values Atlas of Tasmania (June 2024).
+Regions are shown and labelled.

 Mange prevalence in wombats

-Since 2016, DPIPWE, has been undertaking targeted, standardised surveys to assess the prevalence of mange in wombat populations around Tasmania.
-Night surveys have been conducted at 24 locations in five of Tasmania's eleven climate regions.
-Mange was recorded at eight locations and in all five regionas surveyed.
-Mange may have been present at more than eight locations but was not detected because of low prevalence.
-Overall, average mange prevalence based on direct observations during night surveys was less than 5%.
+Since 2016, NRE Tas, has been undertaking targeted, standardised surveys to assess the prevalence of mange in wombat populations around Tasmania.
+Night surveys were conducted at 40 locations in 6 of Tasmania's 11 climate regions.
+Mange was recorded at 13 locations and in 5 regions.
+Mange may have been present at more locations and regions but was not detected because of low prevalence or sample sizes.
+Overall, average mange prevalence based on direct observations during night surveys was 4.3%.
 Mange prevalence estimates are likely to vary as more data are gathered because mange prevalence varies in space and time.

 These results for prevalence of mange-affected common wombats in Tasmania are consistent with the results from mainland Australia, where the disease is reported as being widespread, with generally low rates of prevalence (less than 5%) with occasional localised outbreaks.